Volunteer Programs and Practices

 Make Sure Volunteers Feel Appreciated

 Volunteers are the backbone of many animal shelters and it’s critical to recognize their hard work on behalf of homeless animals.
 While certain times of the year like National Volunteer Week (the third week of April) are the perfect times to highlight the wonderful work being done by volunteers, saying thank you is important all year round.
+Central Valley Friends Petersburgh Animal Care & Control, VA uses Volunteer Appreciation Posts to thank volunteers and includes photos featuring volunteers interacting with the dogs at the Petersburgh Animal Shelter.
 According to the ASPCA, letting volunteers know their dedication to the mission of the shelter is appreciated helps:

 - Keep them happy